davidjbeveridge/mia_portfolio/data/artifacts/s5_occt660_ot_evangelism.markdown

   I shared the values and beliefs of occupational therapy while working at the Clark County School District.
 ---
-During my first Level II fieldwork at Clark County School District, I had the opportunity to explain the values and beliefs of occupational therapy to one of the teachers I worked with.
+During my first Level II Fieldwork at Clark County School District, I had the opportunity to explain the values and beliefs of occupational therapy to one of the teachers I worked with.
 I felt comfortable talking to a teacher about the values and beliefs.
 It went well and I learned that teachers have similar values